Loading lesson…

 Most 'business ideas' are wishes.
 Here's how to find ideas that have a real customer attached, using three proven frameworks.
 AI has exposed: every document-heavy workflow, every manual customer-support queue, every repetitive analyst task, every slow content creation process.

-You are a teenager living a teenager's life.
-There are problems in that life — stuff that annoys you, stuff that costs too much, stuff your friends complain about.
+You are close to a specific life or work context.
+There are problems in that context — stuff that annoys you, stuff that costs too much, stuff your friends complain about.
 Those are ideas.
 The advantage: you are your own customer, which is the cheapest customer research on earth.

-Your parents, teachers, your friends' parents, their bosses, people at your first job — they all have work frustrations.
+Customers, coworkers, managers, operators, and people in niche communities — they all have work frustrations.
 Listen.
 When an adult complains about 'the stupid tool I have to use every day,' that's a business idea.
-Many teen founders have built their first $10k/mo business serving a tiny industry their parent or aunt works in.
+Many founders have built their first $10k/mo business serving a tiny industry their parent or aunt works in.

 Every major new technology exposes thousands of problems that didn't exist before (or did, but weren't solvable).
 AI has exposed: every document-heavy workflow, every manual customer-support queue, every repetitive analyst task, every slow content creation process.
 If you're fluent in AI and you notice an industry that isn't, you have a list of opportunities.